A Fibonacci analogue of the two's complement numeration system: Introduction

-The main interest with the two's complement notation is that the fundamental arithmetic operations of addition, subtraction, and multiplication are identical to those for unsigned binary representations.
-For example, we perform below the addition of the representations seen previously, this time interpreting them in the two's complement notation.
-The first word has the same value $\valTwoC(\0\1\0\1\1)=2^3+2^1+2^0=11$ but this time $\valTwoC(\1\0\0\0\1)=-2^4+2^0=-15$.
+In the two's complement notation the fundamental arithmetic operations of addition, subtraction, and multiplication are identical to those for unsigned binary representations.
+To illustrate this, we perform the addition of the representations shown previously, this time interpreting them in the two's complement notation.
+The first word has the same value $\valTwoC(\0\1\0\1\1)=2^3+2^1+2^0=11$, whereas the second word evaluates as $\valTwoC(\1\0\0\0\1)=-2^4+2^0=-15$.
+We compute:

-The value of the resulting word is $\valTwoC(\1\1\1\0\0)=-2^4+2^3+2^2=-4$ which confirms that the computation is correct.
-Notice that the negative integer $-4$ has a shorter two's complement representation $\rep_{2c}(-4)=\1\0\0$ which no longer contains the neutral prefix.
+The value of the resulting word is $\valTwoC(\1\1\1\0\0)=-2^4+2^3+2^2=-4$, which confirms that the computation is correct.
+Notice that the negative integer $-4$ has a shorter two's complement representation $\rep_{2c}(-4)=\1\0\0$, which no longer contains the neutral prefix.